xleshx/statistics-svc/README.md

 ### What is this repository for? ###
-Simple service built on Spring stack that returns statistics for calculated for last 60 secords of data.
+Simple service built on Spring stack which returns statistics calculated for the last 60 seconds

 ### Run ###

-./gradlew clean build && java -jar build/libs/statistics-svc-0.1.0.jar.jar
+./gradlew clean build && java -jar build/libs/statistics-svc-0.1.0.jar

 ### Check the code ###

+Project uses Lombok.
-In order to comfortable look through the code lombok support for IDE is recommended
+In order to comfortable look through the code use IDE plugins

 ### Contact ###